-Control functions (which, amongst others, includes Internal Audit) at Julius Baer are critical roles with responsibility for independently monitoring and managing our risk effectively.
+Control functions (which, among others, include Internal Audit) at Julius Baer are critical roles with responsibility for independently monitoring and managing our risk effectively.
 In order to ensure proper remuneration governance, the Group places a stronger emphasis on fixed compensation and operates a fully discretionary variable compensation programme whereby employees are rewarded independently from the performance of the operating business units' corporate functions they monitor or control.
-In order to ensure effective risk management and avoid conflicts of interest. role-based objectives remain the key driver of variable compensation awards, and achievement of the core functional objectives is rewarded regardless of the results of the business activities.
+As a best practice, the Group has also implemented internal caps on variable compensation payable for individuals in specific divisional control functions.
+In order to ensure effective risk management and avoid conflicts of interest, rolebased objectives remain the key driver of variable compensation awards, and achievement of the core functional objectives is rewarded regardless of the results of the business activities.